Slides and a recording of my 2017 ESRC Festival of Social Science event, "Post-Truth Politics: Being a Savvy News

 Occasionally, I get quoted:

 I'm also currently on the job market.

 In June 2017 I defended my PhD in political science at Columbia University in New York, advised by John Huber.
 As an ABD, I also served as a visiting student then predoc at LSE, in the same group.

-My research interests center on comparative institutions and multi-level governance, public policy, historical political economy, and European politics.
-I tend to combine quantitative methods, micro-level time series data, and natural and/or quasi-experimental research designs with extensive archival research.
+My research interests center on historical political economy, comparative institutions and multi-level governance, public policy, and European politics.
+I tend to combine quantitative methods, historical micro-level time series data, and natural and/or quasi-experimental research designs with extensive archival research.